oh54321/OXMLAB_prereqs/exercises.md

 If you don't already have it, install [git](https://git-scm.com/).

 To check if it's installed correctly, or if you already have git installed: restart VSCode, and open a new window.
 If you see an option "Clone Git Repository" then git was installed correctly, otherwise it wasn't.
+If you haven't installed VSCode, follow the instructions up to there and then check.

 ### Installing Anaconda